501(c)3

 What happens to the pups we release from our program?

-The adoption fee for one of our released dogs is $800 on up, depending on the
+The adoption fee for one of our release dogs is $800 and up, depending on the dog.

 Name of person completing this form: